niteshp27/node-express-bootstrap-website/README.md

+This is a bootstrap single page website based on node and express

 //update app.json and html text
 Steps to run this repo.
 Download the git repo into a folder on local machine.